alamo3/3ml3_project/README.md

 that can be used to train and test the model.
 The `main` function can be used to train the model and the 'test_checkpoint' function can be used to test the model.

+The file 'params.py' contains a number of parameters that are used to setup the training and inferencing pipeline.

 ## Sample output from trained model
 A sample output from the trained model is shown below.
 The model was trained on a subset of the KITTI dataset
 ![Sample Output](/sample_image.png)